progmaticltd/homebox/docs/development.md

 The program ansible-lint is executed by the continuous integration platform, and should be used for each commit.
 A hook is provided in the git-hooks folder.

-The asible-lint software need to be installed on your machine.
+The ansible-lint software needs to be installed on your machine.
 We are using the version in Debian Buster.
 The ansible-lint configuration file is in `config/ansible-lint-default.yml`.

 To ensure the hook is executed before each commit, run this on your local machine: